jackbdu/kerf-bending-pattern-generator/README.md

 ## Contribution

-Feel free to share your unique design by following the same code structure in `sketch.js` and send a pull request.
+Feel free to share your unique design by following the same code structure in [`sketch.js`](./sketch.js) and creating a pull request.

 ## License